Week of Prayer

 • Prayer Concentration at church 6:00 – 7:00 pm: PRAY FOR OUR SCHOOLS

 Pray for God’s Spirit to be poured out on students of every age.
-Ask God to protect all who study and work on school and college campuses throughout the US.
+Ask God to protect all who study and work on school and college campuses.

 I love living in the Midwest with what I consider “true” seasons of the year.
 If you do not already know, summer in Kansas is not my favorite.
 I try very hard not to complain about the heat and humidity, but as I reflect on that today, I realized that without the summer, fall (my favorite) with the cooler temperatures and trees ablaze would not be as appealing.